Memorializing a Remarkable Life

 Cheryl Campbell, the beloved wife of BRCIC Executive Director Emeritus Dr. Frank Campbell, died on December 13, 2019.

-A celebration of her life is planned for 11:00 am on June 6, 2020 at Broadmoor United Methodist Church in Baton Rouge, La.
+A celebration of her life was held 11:00 am on July 18, 2020 at Broadmoor United Methodist Church in Baton Rouge, La.

 Cheryl Payne Campbell died peacefully, surrounded by her family under hospice care at the Missouri Baptist Medical Center in